zhongfu/tp/docs/UserGuide.md

 Format: `delete JOB_INDEX`

-Example: `delete 2` deletes the second job
+Example: `delete 2` deletes the second job.

 #### `assign`: Assign a job to an employee

-Assigns a job to an employee that is working on it.
+Assigns a job to an employee to indicate that they are to be paid for the job.

 Format: `assign JOB_INDEX i/PERSON_INDEX [i/PERSON_INDEX]...`

+Examples:

-Example: `assign 2 i/3` assigns the second job to the third employee
+* `assign 2 i/3` assigns the second job to the third employee.
+* `assign 1 i/5 i/7` assigns the first job to the fifth and seventh employees.

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**<br>

-A job that has been [marked](#mark-a-job-as-done-or-not-done--mark) as completed cannot be assigned.
+A job that has been [marked](#mark-mark-or-unmark-a-job-as-done) as completed cannot be assigned.
 If a job is completed, it makes little sense to assign more employees to it.
 In the event more employees need to be assigned to a job, un-mark the job first before assigning them.